-As stated at the beginning of this chapter, rates are intended to recover the prudently incurred, embedded costs of service; the costs that the utility actually pays.
-These costs are allocated among customer classes; consumer groupings typically formed according to their patterns of usage.
+As stated at the beginning of this chapter, rates are intended to recover the prudently incurred, embedded costs of service - the costs that the utility actually pays.
+These costs are allocated among customer classes, consumer groupings typically formed according to their patterns of usage.
 Similar usage causes similar costs, thus enabling class-specific assignment of those costs.
-Among the costs to be identified and functionalized are energy and capacity, transmission, distribution, customer service, and others.
-The methods for cost assignment can be complex, but in the end the objective is to have those customers pay the costs of the investment and operation that care incurred to provide them the service.
+Among the costs to be identified and "functionalized" are energy and capacity, transmission, distribution, customer service, and others.
+The methods for cost assignment can be complex, but in the end the objective is to have those customers who cause the costs pay the costs.